Goddard, Kansas: Media

 Goddard is in both the Wichita radio and television markets.

 Parks and recreation

 The city government maintains two parks in the community, Linear Park and Means Memorial Park, as well as a municipal swimming pool.

 Culture

 Events

 Goddard's Chamber of Commerce, Lions Clubs International Lions Club, Goddard Public Library, and the City of Goddard organize and promote many community events throughout the year, including a Lions Club Car show/Easter Egg Hunt, Neighbors United, Garage Sale Day, Independence Day Firework Display, National Night Out, Fall Festival, Goddard Community Gatherings, Community Thanksgiving Feast, StoryTime with Santa, and Christmas on Main Street.

 Points of interest

 Lake Afton Public Observatory, a volunteer-run Observatory open to the public on weekend nights, is located south of Goddard.

 Tanganyika Wildlife Park, a privately owned zoo specializing in the breeding of endangered species.
-The Park is open yearly from April to October.
+The Park is open year-round.

 Blast Off Bay Water Park, located next to the Genesis Sports Complex and Hampton Inn.